JPeaceK/RepliCube/README.md

  - Carlos Garcia Calvo
  - Vernon Stanley Albayeros Duarte

 Thanks to their support, this project has been able tu surpass all it's ups and downs and successfully come to fruition.
-We are grateful for the invaluable support and guidance provided by our professors throughout this project.
-Their expertise and encouragement have been instrumental in helping us navigate the challenges we encountered along the way.
+We are grateful for the support and guidance provided by our professors throughout this project.
 During critical moments, they offered their expertise and insights, enabling us to find effective solutions.

 # Video
 https://youtu.be/xmQAyfgD7hg